jawa-the-hutt/nativescript-vue-dynamo/README.md

 # Nativescript-Vue-Dynamo

 Nativescript-Vue-Dynamo is a dynamic component router implementation that is suitable for NativeScript-Vue.
-Capabilities are included for using this with regular `Vue`, but has a lot of drawbacks over just using `Vue-router` as you normally would so please be aware of this.

 It uses [Vue Dynamic Components](https://vuejs.org/v2/guide/components-dynamic-async.html) to simulate the normal navigation patterns of a `Nativescript-Vue` app.
 It does this by plugging into `Vue-Router` and `Vuex`.
 This implementation also supports "Child Routes" by using the same Dynamic Component behavior, in a nested manner, to allow you to navigate within the parent/child routes.